-Dr Andreas Murr is an Assistant Professor in Quantitative Political Science in the Department of Politics and International Relations and a member of the Warwick Q-Step Centre.
+Dr Andreas Murr is an Associate Professor in Quantitative Political Science in the Department of Politics and International Relations and a member of the Warwick Q-Step Centre.

 Before joining Warwick, he was Departmental Lecturer in Quantitative Methods in Political Science in the Department of Politics and International Relations at the University of Oxford, Non-Stipendiary Research Fellow and then Associate Member at Nuffield College, Non-Stipendiary Lecturer at Lincoln College, and member of the Oxford Q-Step Centre.

 He received his PhD in Government from the University of Essex in 2013, and an MA in Public Opinion and Polling from the University of Essex in 2009.

 - Member of the Editorial Board, Electoral Studies, 2016 - present.

 - Treasurer of the Political Methodology Specialist Group of the Political Studies Association, 2015 - present.

 - Council Member of the Political Forecasting Group of the American Political Science Association, 2017 - present.

 - Selection of party leaders.